Mitgliederverwaltung am Laptop

 Collaborate with schools, where you invite individual classes to join the club, for example in physical education lessons.

-Trial days at the club
+Taster days at the club

 Offers trial days where young people can take part in a trial session or something similar together.
 Together, the fear is usually not so great.